The first time I heard “Codeine Crazy,” I couldn’t believe it was Future.

-I couldn’t get enough, playing it again and again feeling partially guilty that one man’s sorrow could be such a great song.
+I couldn’t get enough, playing it again and again, feeling partially guilty that one man’s sorrow could be such a great song.

-“I'm an addict and I can't even hide it”
+“I'm an addict and I can't even hide it” —Future ("Codeine Crazy")

 Codeine isn't new to Future, his music has always dripped with references to his recreational use of lean, but this was different, he was hooked and very honest about his problem.

-“This lean got me nauseous, but I keep on using' it”
+“This lean got me nauseous, but I keep on using' it” —Future ("High Fashion")

-“You can smell Promethazine when I piss I pray to God he bring me Actavis”
+“You can smell Promethazine when I piss I pray to God he bring me Actavis” —Future ("3500")

 Is Future really pissing purple?
 Is he really using all these drugs?
 I’m uncertain, but he is increasingly becoming darker with each album.

-DS2 had it’s moments but nothing that touched the melancholy of What A Time To Be Alive.
+DS2 had its moments but nothing that touched the melancholy of What A Time To Be Alive.
 Almost every Future verse has an alarming line about his drug usage.
-On “Digital Dash,” “I pour the Actavis and pop pills so I can fight the demons” and on “Big Rings,” “I’m drinkin’ lean, they thought I died”.
+On “Digital Dash,” “I pour the Actavis and pop pills so I can fight the demons” and on “Big Rings,” “I’m drinkin’ lean, they thought I died.”

-He says these things so casually, as if they’re shrug worthy, but his best and most gloomy verse is delivered on “Live From The Gutter.”
-The song sounds like he’s reliving a nightmare, the imagery is astounding, think Edgar Allan Poe meets Raphael de la Ghetto.
+He says these things so casually as if they’re shrug-worthy, but his best and most gloomy verse is delivered on “Live From The Gutter.”
+The song sounds like he’s reliving a nightmare.
+The imagery is astounding; think Edgar Allan Poe meets Raphael de la Ghetto.
 He paints the anguish in a way that I’ve never heard him rap.
 The production is equally as daunting, existential crisis music.

 “Wake Up in the house I look up, I see bales everywhere I see girls everywhere, I see scales everywhere I see hell everywhere” —Future ("Live From The Gutter")